milanchndr/CleanSpeech/doc/milestone-6/user_documentation(non-technical).md

 Having trouble?
 Here are a few common issues and their solutions.

 *   **The App Doesn't Load in My Browser:**
-    *   Make sure you ran the `streamlit run ui/app.py` command correctly from the project directory.
+    *   Make sure you ran the [https://cleanspeech.streamlit.app/](https://cleanspeech.streamlit.app/) command correctly from the project directory.
 Check for any error messages in your terminal.

 *   **The Analysis is Slow:**
     *   The first analysis after launching the app can be slower as the model loads.
 Subsequent analyses should be faster.
 Complex, long comments also take more time to process.